scheinerman/PlayingCards52.jl/README.md

 '🃄': Unicode U+1F0C4 (category So: Symbol, other)
 ```

-The characters are nearly unreadable at small font sizes (e.g., 12 point) so would need to be enlarged to be visible.
+The characters are nearly unreadable at small font sizes (e.g., 12 point); they need to be enlarged to be visible.

-<font size=64>🃄</font>
+<font size=6>🃄</font>

 ## Acknowledgement